bjornmeansbear/lectureScripts/WhatIsSGD.md

 Anything that helps promote the flourishing of nature’s interconnected systems will look correct.
 That doesn’t require a particular style, material, or typeface

-±±±±±±±±±±±±±±±±±±±±±±±±±±±±

-An example: Reduction as a design strategy.
-Taking one starting point and attempting to reduce colors, forms, coverage, etc. / Include Make/UnMake graphics?

-An Example: What conveys the feeling of sustainability semiotically?
-Does this feel sustainable?
-Are these indicative of sustainability other than just as signs we’ve prescribed this meaning to? // image: Graphic of windmills and trees and such // Does the way that this look signal sustainability? // image: Buckminster Fuller's world fair geodesic dome!

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

+## Sustainable Design does not exist.

+"Sustainable design does not exist" was first a pessimistic "fourth way."
+Is design all just trash? does design create waste period, so nothing is sustainable?
+Or, literally, sustainable design is not a thing: anything you are making is unmaking so much else.

+But!
+"Sustainable design does not exist" came to signify an alternative vector; it didn't exist because it was ephemeral! because it reused existing objects in a new way! that it left no trace! suddenly this felt like a prompt for new works; new questions!
+A useful constraint going forward.

+### Example: the sustainabilitist principles???

+_The Sustainabilitist Principles_ is a modular manifesto; a collection of my ideals for designing as a Sustainabilitist; the ways of thinking to create sustainably as considered in 2009.
+The goal was to create an object whose form directly embodied the principles it conveyed, while also disseminating them.

+_The Sustainabilitist Principles_ started out as me looking at the books on my desk, wondering where "sustainable" designing lay within them… then trying to map connections between all these texts… then trying to write about and illustrate the principles; the interconnections over time and space of similar ideals… and then how to clarify access to the ideas for the next designer.

+The final output of this direction brought necessary pieces together in an intentional, but ephemeral, form for an exhibition, and then allowed for everything to go back to its initial state when that exhibition was over.
+I did not need to make yet another book or a poster series to explain these principles; the objects themselves could do it on their own!
+Design that does not exist.
+The books were my books.
+The screen printed definitions, they were printed on title pages and front matter of found paperback novels.
+The novels went back to the free book exchange where they were found afterward.
+Even the shape of the "graphic" was meant to use the embroidery floss interconnecting things in the longest possible pieces to maximize reuse of the thread afterward.

 ### Example: Green Acres

-_Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_ was a book and an exhibition that I worked on with the Curator Sue Spaid for the Contemporary Art Center in Cincinnati, OH.
-The exhibition featured artists using farming as their main form of practice and expression.
+_Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_ was a book and an exhibition that I worked on with my friend, Sue Spaid, for the Contemporary Art Center in Cincinnati, OH.
+Sue curated this exhibition, and it featured artists using farming as their practice.

-I had a goal to make the resultant book "sustainable" — these were mainly sustainability focused artists, how could I better represent ecological inventiveness in the printed design?
-However, in the end the only thing that made the production of this book "sustainable" was that it was printed on demand, and printed using recycled, unbleached paper.
+The goal: make the resultant book "sustainable."
+These were sustainability focused artists, how could I represent their ecological inventiveness in the printed design?

+Well, in the end the only thing that made the production of this book "sustainable" was that it was printed on demand, and used recycled, unbleached paper.

 My thinking was limited to this "try to minimize material or process damage" scope at the time.

-Visually, the book was meant to critique commercial farming — juxtaposing artistic field graphics over a constrained grid based on aerial commercial farmland photography.
-But while the book intends to say something different, it generally conforms to common standards of "good" modernist layout.
+Visually, the book's design was about the juxtaposition of small art farms vs. giant commercial farms.
+These artistic field graphics over a constrained grid based on aerial commercial farmland photography wsa an attempt at this "criticality."

+While the book intends to say something different, it generally conforms to common standards of "good" modernist layout.
 Other than a minor production method improvement, it's the same … !

-There was a glimmer of something else though: Reuse of a format! (or maybe "constraint" or "systems" from _The Sustainabilitist Principles_ ???).
-Sue had worked on an exhibition 10 years earlier called _Ecovention_.
-That book was an 8x8 square.
-So we made _Green Acres_ an 8x8 square to match as a collection.

 Do these choices make it "Sustainable Graphic Design?"